Leon-real/bitcoin_analytics_homepage/README.md

 # Bitcoin Analytics Homepage
 - **Deploy Site**
     [Site](https://enchanting-valkyrie-42fb0e.netlify.app/index.html)
+        ㄴ This site is working without python(Django) file.

 - If you want to see more about this project.
     [History of this project](#time-line-of-this-project)
     [See the Image of Homepage](#homepage-image)